Stalk and cull deer

 - the legal requirements controlling the ownership and use of firearms

-- the legal requirements controlling storage, transport and carriage of firearms
+- the legal requirements controlling the storage, transport and carriage of firearms

-- the legal requirements and industry codes of practice for stalking and culling different deer species
+- the legal requirements and codes of practice for stalking and culling different species of deer

-- specific life cycle and population dynamics, including family group dynamics, of the different deer species
+- the specific life cycle and population dynamics, including family group dynamics, of the different deer species

 - how deer species are identified and classified for age, sex and condition